*Effective July 3rd, 2020*

 Please note: C.C.W. permits can be renewed anytime following the expiration date without penalty.

 ***Effective April 17th, 2020:***

 The Montgomery County Sheriff’s Office will be reopening the Concealed Carry Department located at Sheriff’s Office Headquarters at 345 W. 2nd Street, Dayton, Ohio 45422 on Monday, April 20th, 2020.
-Concealed Carry applicants will be accepted on Mondays and Wednesdays.
-Background Check applicants will be accepted on Tuesdays and Thursdays.
+Concealed Carry applicants will be accepted by appointment only on Mondays, Wednesdays, Thursdays (Thursday appointments were made effective August 5th, 2020) and Fridays (Friday appointments were made effective, June 9th, 2020).
+Background Check applicants will be accepted on Tuesdays.

 Only the person who is applying will be permitted into the building for their appointment.
-Those entering the building must have a mask on and will have their temperature taken as a precaution upon entering the building.
+Those entering the building must have a mask on.
 Hours of operation may increase depending on the recommendations from local health officials.